Structure of a sales contract

 Schedules

 Schedules allow you to keep the body of the contract fairly short and put other details in a separate place at the end of the agreement.
 For example, in an agreement for the sale of several goods, you can include a list of all the goods along with any accompanying details in a schedule.
-The body of the agreement would refer to the goods in that schedule.
+The body of the agreement must refer to the schedules to ensure they are incorporated into the agreement.

 Drawing up the contract